-If you're currently receiving a talking treatment, you don't have to stop just because you're feeling better.
+If you're currently receiving a talking therapy, you don't have to stop just because you're feeling better.
 You can discuss your mood with your therapist and talk about what options might be right for you.

-If self-help, computerised cognitive behavioural therapy or physical activity have not helped you, you might also be offered an antidepressant medication, either on its own or in combination with a talking treatment.
+If self-help, computerised cognitive behavioural therapy or physical activity have not helped you, you might also be offered an antidepressant medication, either on its own or in combination with a talking therapy.
 There are different types of antidepressant: